jcbendernh/PowerBIPipelines/README.md

     $deployResult | Format-List
     ```

-3. This is optional, if you ever need to get a listing of the pipelines in your tenant, this will generate a listing with the Ids as well.
+3. This is optional, if you ever need to get a listing of the pipelines in your tenant, this will generate a listing with their corresponding Ids as well.
     ```powershell
     $url = "pipelines"
     $deployResult = Invoke-PowerBIRestMethod -Url $url  -Method Get